Employees injured in a workplace-related accident or exposed to toxic chemicals/materials on the job might find it impossible to go back to work.

-A workers compensation claim ensures that the injured employee is covered for past, current, and future medical expenses.
-However, it does not provide funding for all the expense of taking time off from work during the healing process.
+A workers’ compensation claim ensures that the injured employee is covered for past, current, and future medical expenses.
+However, it does not provide funding for all the expenses of taking time off from work during the healing process.

 To prove who is at fault, the victim, or their attorney, must establish how another business, entity, or individual’s negligence resulted in the accident by proving:

-- The defendant owed the plaintiff a duty of care to their safety,
+- The defendant owed the plaintiff a duty of care for their safety,

 - The defendant breached that duty to negligence or intention,